5 Reasons Your Electric Bill is So High

 1. Letting Vampire Appliances Bleed You Dry

 You can start saving energy by connecting devices to power strips and turning off the power strips when you’re not using them.
-That way, off will really means off as you’ve effectively disconnected the device from the power source.
+That way off will really mean off as you’ve effectively disconnected the device from the power source.
 Check out how these devices rank in terms of energy usage.

 2. Feeding Energy Hog Appliances

 Big appliances, like dishwashers, clothes washers, and clothes dryers have insatiable appetites for electricity, and using them too often can drive your electricity bill way up.
 In fact, the average American family does almost 400 loads of laundry a year and uses almost 40 gallons of water for a full load.
 However, many of those “loads” may not actually be using the appliance to its fullest capacity.

 For your dishwasher, make sure that you fill it to capacity before you run it, choose an appropriate wash cycle, and change the drying setting to use no or low heat.
 For clothes washers and dryers, try having only one laundry day each week, fill your loads to capacity and select low heat for drying

 3. Misusing Lights and Ceiling Fans

 When it comes to lighting, many people make the mistake of using lights to affect the brightness of an entire room, which can contribute to high electric bills.
 However, lighting is efficient only when used directly to provide light to specific areas of a room, such as couches, chairs, kitchen tables, and workspaces.
 Full room ceiling lights are much less effective than individual lamps for providing the light you need.
 You’ll also pay more on your electric bill if you keep lights on when nobody’s using them.